dmuiruri/containers/ex2_1/whoami/README.md

  `docker-compose up -d whoami=3`

-Each container will run on port 8000 which are mapped in random order at the host side.
+Each container will run on its own port 8000 which is then mapped in random order at the host side.
 To check where each running container is mapped, compose's port command can be run as follows.

 `docker-compose port --index 1 whoami 8000`